AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 This command does three things.
 Firstly, remove any line with nan values out of GenoSig output, remove any "hCoV-19/hCoV-19" before the name of the ID, and remove the string named "AltKarlinSignature".

+But, it does also produce a FASTA file with just headers, why?

 **How did we prepare our MetaData?**